-- The FY 2022 budget includes \$58.9 million for the University System of Georgia (USG), reflecting a 0.8% increase in credit hour growth and a 0.6% increase in square footage.
+- The House version of the FY 2022 budget includes \$58.9 million for the University System of Georgia (USG), reflecting a 0.8% increase in credit hour growth and a 0.6% increase in square footage.
 HB 81 also restores \$70.1 million in formula earnings not originally funded in FY 2021. - The FY 2022 budget includes \$7.78 million for year two of a three-year phase-in for increased medical education funding through the USG formula.
-The first year of funding was provided in FY 2020. - HB 81 provides \$500,000 for an eminent scholar for sickle cell research.
-These funds will be combined with matching research funds from partners at Morehouse School of Medicine, Children's Healthcare of Atlanta, and Emory University.
-An additional \$500,000 is included to recruit Academy of Eminent Scholars into research fields.
-The intended focus will be on rural Georgia and historically black colleges and universities. - To create parity between higher education programs and K-12, HB 81 includes \$8.1 million for University System of Georgia's B-Unit programs.
+The first year of funding was provided in FY 2020. - The House adds \$500,000 for an eminent scholar for sickle cell research.
+These funds will be combined with matching research funds from partners at Morehouse School of Medicine, Children's Healthcare of Atlanta, and Emory University. - To create parity between higher education programs and K-12, HB 81 includes \$8.1 million for University System of Georgia B-Unit programs.
 These funds restore 60% of the reductions from the initial FY 2021 budget.
-These programs include: Agricultural Experiment Station (\$2,851,620); Cooperative Extension Service (\$2,652,325); Forestry Cooperative Extension (\$64,122); Forestry Research (\$198,527); Georgia Tech Research Institute (\$359,041); Marine Institute (\$71,707); Marine Resources Extension Center (\$83,486); Medical College of Georgia Hospital/Clinic (\$1,627,793); Georgia

-Youth Science and Technology Center (\$53,733); and the Veterinary Medicine Experiment Station (\$162,000).

-- \$540,000 is included in HB 81 for the Georgia Research Alliance Venture program to provide for additional grants and start-up loans. - The FY 2022 budget includes \$1.5 million for the Partnership for Inclusive Innovation (PI2).
-This funding will be used to issue grants and leverage private investment; \$500,000 is included in HB 81 for the Advanced Technology Development Center (ATDC) to help technology entrepreneurs in Georgia launch successful businesses and to provide for a satellite location. - In partnership with the Department of Education, the budget provides for \$945,000 to establish a rural coding program at the Georgia Cyber Innovation and Training Center. - The FY 2022 budget includes \$5.2 million in matching funds for an endowment gift for the Medical College of Georgia's 3+ Program; \$100,000 to partner with Clark Atlanta University for prostate cancer research; and \$250,000 to finalize a multi-year implementation plan to establish Middle Georgia State University as Georgia's flagship aviation career path program. - The FY 2022 budget provides the Georgia Public Library Service with \$547,161 in additional funds to increase the materials grant for public libraries from \$.35 to \$.40 per capita.
-This is in addition to \$47,146 in enhanced funding due to an increase in population.
-HB 81 includes \$9.8 million in bonds for expansion projects at six libraries and \$1.86 million in matching funds for major repair and renovation projects statewide. - HB 81 includes \$6.1 million for a formula increase for the Technical College System of Georgia (TCSG) and restores formula earnings of \$3.5 million for FY 2021 not originally funded. - The FY 2022 Budget reflects \$1,209,358,000 in 'American Rescue Plan Act of 2021' (ARP) funds for the Higher Education Emergency Relief Fund in both the university system and the technical college system. - The final version of HB 81 includes a bond package of \$358.9 million for USG and TCSG institutions, including \$78.9 million for facility major improvements and renovations as well as funding for new construction and renovation projects.
-In addition, \$5 million is provided to the Georgia Research Alliance (GRA) for equipment and technology infrastructure.
+These programs include: Agricultural Experiment Station (\$2,851,620); Cooperative Extension Service (\$2,652,325); Forestry Cooperative Extension (\$64,122); Forestry Research (\$198,527); Georgia Tech Research Institute (\$359,041); Marine Institute (\$71,707); Marine Resources Extension Center (\$83,486); Medical College of Georgia Hospital/Clinic (\$1,627,793); Georgia Youth Science and Technology Center (\$53,733); and the Veterinary Medicine Experiment Station (\$162,000). - The FY 2022 budget provides the Georgia Public Library Service with \$559,757 in additional funds to increase the materials grant for public libraries from \$.35 to \$.40 per capita.
+This is in addition to \$345,800 in enhanced funding due to an increase in population.
+The House includes \$3.9 million in bonds for expansion projects at four libraries and \$1 million in matching funds for major repair and renovation projects statewide. - HB 81 includes \$6.1 million for a formula increase for the Technical College System of Georgia (TCSG) and restores formula earnings of \$3.5 million for FY 2021 not originally funded. - The House budget includes a bond package of \$333.9 million for USG and TCSG institutions, including \$93.9 million for facility major improvements and renovations as well as funding for new construction and renovation projects.
+In addition, \$5 million is provided to the Georgia Research Alliance (GRA) for equipment and technology infrastructure; \$4.5 million is provided to TCSG for college and career academies.